kimsh02/awns-rpi5/README.md

 1. Run `./install.sh`.
 This will install and setup the necessary tools, and then build and install the executable to the system.

+## Usage

+- You can now invoke the program with the command `awns-rpi5`.